ad1107/owo-slots-sim/README.md

 A web simulation *(that aims to precisely simulates)* the owobot's slot machine minigame.
 Experience the slot machine mechanic by betting and observing the outcomes based on the original bot's probabilities and payout rules.

-* Simulates the OwO bot's slot machine reels, win conditions, and payouts visually with spinning reels and results.
+* Simulates the owobot's slot machine reels, win conditions, and payouts visually with spinning reels and results.
 * Balance history chart to track your virtual fortune.

 ## Disclaimer